 It’s a problem of how you imagined things to be, and how they are in reality.

 Reality is often different from your mental image.
-And it’s not always easy to deal with.
+It’s not always easy to deal with.
 No matter how smart or how cautious you are, reality always finds a way to hit you in the head with a brick.

 The sooner you beat it to the ground, the sooner you would get rid of anxiety and negative emotions.
 This applies to all kinds of problems, not work problems.